 - Some vinyl fell thick on the garments.

-- Adhesive may not stick well if heat or pressure is un even.
+- Adhesive may not stick well if the heat or pressure is uneven.

 4. Direct to Garment Printing